Um4ir-Code/MY-First-Repo/README.md

 # MY-First-Repo
-this is my first git repo
+this is my first git repository
+Author - Umair Salmani